cecat/MyHASS/index.md

 ## Monitoring Room Temperatures using ESPHome
 September 2022

-I'm also now using [ESPHome](https://esphome.io/) which is a very nice way to create simple, very cheap, wifi-connected sensors for HASS.
+We replaced the HVAC system in August so I need to be able to fine-tune for even heat distribution this winter (then for cooling next summer).
+I'm using [ESPHome](https://esphome.io/) which is a very nice way to create simple, very cheap, wifi-connected sensors for HASS.
 For instance, a [Particle Photon](https://store.particle.io/products/photon) is about $20 and one can get ESP devices with GPIO pins (e.g., the